rssanjeev/Ibotta-Data-Engineer-Take-Home-Project/README.md

 We will be sticking sticking to the database name 'Ibotta' as it has been used in various queries.
 I haven't had the time to make it dynamic.

-For Future Development Points, Kindly read through the queries (SQL File) that I have designed for the analysis.
+For future development points, kindly read through the queries (SQL File) that I have designed for the analysis.